alexandrulita91/lunar-lander-v2/README.md

 - `pipenv sync`

 ## How to run it
-You can run the script using the following command:
+You can run the scripts using the following commands:
 - `pipenv run python lunar_lander_v2_dqn.py`
+- `pipenv run python lunar_lander_v2_ddqn.py`

 ## Improvement ideas
 - improve the code quality